Siege of Saint-Dizier: Aftermath

-If the army of Henry VIII had shown equal enterprise, the case of France would have been desperate.
-He arrived on 15 July at Calais with the bulk of his army, and was joined by the Count van Buren with a small force from the Netherlands.
+If the army of Henry VIII of England had shown equal enterprise, the case of France would have been desperate.
+He arrived on 15 July at Calais with the bulk of his army, and was joined by Maximiliaan van Egmond, Count van Buren with a small force from the Netherlands.
 Leaving the Duke of Norfolk to besiege Montreuil, he proceeded with his main force to besiege Boulogne.
 Without aid from him Charles had reached the end of his tether.
 His relations with the Pope were becoming more and more uncomfortable.
-Paul had allowed Piero Strozzi to raise troops in his State; the Orsini had been suffered to join him; and the Pope was considering the gift of his grandchild Vittoria to the Duke of Orleans with Parma and Piacenza as her dowry.
+Pope Paul III had allowed Piero Strozzi to raise troops in his State; the Orsini had been suffered to join him; and the Pope was considering the gift of his grandchild Vittoria to the Duke of Orleans with Parma and Piacenza as her dowry.
 On the other hand Charles V's position for concluding peace was favorable and he seized it.
-The result was the Peace of Crépy, 18 September 1544.
+The result was the Peace of Crépy, signed on 18 September 1544.
 Henry was informed of the terms which Charles was willing to accept; he disapproved of the conditions; but was forced to content himself with Boulogne, which surrendered on 14 September.

-On both sides the territory occupied since the truce of Nice was to be restored.
-Francis was to renounce all claims to Naples, Flanders, and Artois; the Emperor did not insist on the restitution of the duchy of Burgundy.
+On both sides, the territory occupied since the Truce of Nice was to be restored.
+Francis I of France was to renounce all claims to Naples, Flanders, and Artois; the Emperor did not insist on the restitution of the duchy of Burgundy.
 The rivals were to co-operate for the restoration of unity in the Church, and against the Turks.
-Charles was to give to the Duke of Orleans either his eldest daughter with the Burgundian lands, or the second daughter of Ferdinand with Milan.
+Charles was to give to the Duke of Orleans either his eldest daughter with the Burgundian lands, or the second daughter of Ferdinand with Milan as dowry.